 Resin can be incredibly messy & sticky.
 For easier clean up afterwards, cover & protect your work area.

-Surfaces resin does not stick well to are good for your work area: Heavy gauge plastic drop sheets (often used by house painters) can be reused, as resin once dried will peel easily off the thicker plastic (it can rip thinner plastic).
+The surfaces resin does not stick well to, are good for your work area: Heavy gauge plastic drop sheets (often used by house painters) can be reused, as resin once dried will peel easily off the thicker plastic (it can rip thinner plastic).
 Resin will not stick to polyethylene plastics.
 Laminating plastic does not melt or wrinkle as much as thinner plastic.
 Parchment paper (or the shiny side of freezer paper) can also be used under resin work surface for easy clean up.
 Resin does not stick to wax, so a wax paper (waxy side up), can be used.
 Silicone matts or teflon sheet liners (used in baking) also can work well.

-It's best to have all your supplies ready & near you before mixing the two parts together, so you don't waste work time (pot life) looking for things you need to use.
+It's best to have all your supplies ready & near you, before mixing the two parts together, so you don't waste work time (pot life) looking for things you need to use.

 Keep a roll of paper towels handy as well for quick wipe ups as needed.

 Also, keep alcohol wipes (Clorox for example) handy for wiping resin off unwanted surfaces prior to it curing.